-#2 – Fancy Hands – My personal experience doing virtual assisting for Fancy Hands has been pretty positive.
-But before applying you should read over the comments in my review of them.
-I just had a reader who was NOT happy with the company comment with details as to why they disagree with my recommendation.
+My personal experience doing virtual assisting for Fancy Hands was mostly positive.
+But before applying you should read over the comments in my review of them because not everyone has had good things to say.

-#6 – Amazon MTurk – I've been doing work off and on for Amazon MTurk for a few years.
+I've done work off and on for Amazon MTurk in the past.
 Much of the work is very low pay and could only be considered extra money, but I have managed to snag a few tasks that paid at least minimum wage and in a few cases more.

 Flexible Sites For Extra Money

-Humanatic – This is extra money only, make no mistake.
+Humanatic is good for extra money only, make no mistake.
 Basically you just review recorded phone conversations and tag them accordingly.
 The pay at Humanatic is low (really below minimum wage).
 However, many people enjoy it for some extra money.
 I enjoyed it, too, but it just doesn't pay enough for me to spend that much time on it.

-The Smart Crowd – The Smart Crowd is data entry work you can do for extra money.
-Pay is low, but I kind of enjoy it when there is work to do (lots of times there isn't).
+The Smart Crowd is data entry work you can do for extra money.
+Pay is low, but I kind of enjoyed it when there was work to do (lots of times there wasn't).